 How Toyota Created History with Lexus LS400

-In 1983, the then Toyota president Eiji Toyoda challenged his company to build “a car that is better than the best in the world.”
+In 1983, the then-Toyota president Eiji Toyoda challenged his company to build “a car that is better than the best in the world.”
 It was a remarkable ambition, and there were many in the automotive world ready to dismiss the idea as a sheer fantasy.
-After all, how could a business with no experience of the international luxury car market have any hope of matching, let alone exceeding the achievements of the industry’s established leaders?
-Even within Toyota there were doubters who said his plans were simply impossible.
+After all, how could a business with no experience in the international luxury car market hope to match, let alone exceed the achievements of the industry’s established leaders?
+Even within Toyota, some doubters said his plans were simply impossible.

 Eiji Toyoda was largely responsible for bringing Toyota Motor Corporation to profitability and worldwide prominence during his tenure as president and later, as chairman.
 He was succeeded as the president of Toyota by Shoichiro Toyoda.